rep-nop/OperatingSystemSecurity/Outline.md

 ## 2. Why Operating System Security is Important
 This section should outline the impact of operating system security on users, businesses, governments, and other relevant entities.

+Possible examples:
+	1. WannaCry (EternalBlue)
+	2. Petya

+## 3. Effects of User-Level Software and Hardware on Operating System Security
+This section should discuss:

+1. How user-level software and permissions associated with them impact the design of operating systems
+2. How hardware affects operating system security (talk about Meltdown/Spectre & Intel ME here?)

-## 3. Methods of Securing Operating Systems
+## 4. Methods of Securing Operating Systems
 This section will discuss:

 1. Various researched areas of operating system security
+	1. Address Space Layout Randomization
+	2. Permissions/Capabilities
+	3. Fault Tolerance
+	4. Stack Protection
+	5. Memory Protection
+	6. Rings
+	7. Formalization
 2. How they are applied to the operating system during development
 3. What exploit/vulnerability they are meant to protect against
 4. Any problems associated with them

-## 4. Effects of User-Level Software and Hardware on Operating System Security
-This section should discuss:

-1. How user-level software and permissions associated with them impact the design of operating systems
-2. How hardware affects operating system security (talk about Meltdown/Spectre & Intel ME here?)

 ## 5. Case Study of Various Operating System Exploits/Vulnerabilities
 This section presents: